 Category: Art, Beauty, JESUS, Poetry, Spiritual Formation, Suffering

-This poem about some of the things I’ve been observing within Christian subculture in South Orange County.
+This poem about some of the things I’ve been observing within Christian subculture in Orange County.
 It addresses materialism and superficiality as a whole.
 It’s not meant to target any persons in particular, only to bring awareness to cultural overindulgence and spiritual apathy.

 Orange County Jesus